-Depending on the state, either courts or state agencies (such as departments of motor vehicles) have the power to suspend or revoke licenses.
+Depending on the state, either courts or state agencies (such as the DMV) have the power to suspend or revoke licenses.
 Some state agencies have wide latitude in deciding whether to suspend, with the authority to do so when, in their opinion, enabling the driver to continue to drive will compromise public safety.

-Under certain circumstances, drivers whose licenses have been suspended or revoked can apply for restricted licenses, which allow them to drive during the period of suspension or revocation.
+Under certain circumstances, drivers whose licenses have been suspended or revoked can apply for restricted licenses.
+Generally, a restricted license gives the motorist limited driving privileges during the period of suspension or revocation.

-Drivers whose licenses have been suspended or revoked for certain alcohol or drug-related offenses can apply for ignition interlock restricted licenses.
-These licenses permit them to drive if they use an ignition interlock device, which tests breath for alcohol consumption, installed in their car.
+Drivers whose licenses have been suspended or revoked for certain alcohol or drug-related offenses can sometimes apply for ignition interlock device (IID) restricted licenses.
+These licenses permit the motorist to drive with an installed IID, which tests the driver's breath for evidence of alcohol consumption.

 In some states, drivers with suspended licenses who fulfill the reinstatement conditions and have waited the specified amount of time before commencing driving may do so without an official okay from either the court or a regulating agency.
 In other states, drivers must wait for the court or agency to acknowledge the driver’s successful completion, at which time the court will take steps to affirmatively reinstate the license.
 Drivers who have had a license revoked must reapply for a new license.

 Courts generally agree that although driving is a privilege and not a right, it is also a necessary part of many peoples’ lives, enabling them to get to work and school.
 Because driving is so crucial, the state should not arbitrarily deny a person’s right to the restoration of his license.
-Many suspension laws’ conditions for reinstatement have been challenged as exceeding the police power of the state, violating due process, and being unconstitutionally vague.
+Many conditions for reinstatement have been challenged as exceeding the police power of the state, violating due process or equal protection, and being unconstitutionally vague.
 In most instances, the statutes have been upheld against these challenges.

 Motorists who believe that a condition for reinstatement is unconstitutional or otherwise unlawful must challenge the condition at the time the license is suspended.
 If they wait until they are caught while driving on the suspended license and seek to raise the illegality of the condition for reinstatement at the ensuing hearing or trial, courts will usually deny them this opportunity.

 Drivers sometimes begin driving while their license is still suspended or revoked (and without a valid restricted license).
-Doing so results in a charge of driving with a suspended or revoked license.
+Doing so can result in criminal charges for driving with a suspended or revoked license.
 Penalties can include fines and jail time, with increased sentences for repeat offenders.